 Did you know that singing in a choir is good for your health according to research from Sweden?

 The study showed that singing in a group increased positive emotions, decreased negative ones, and left participants happier, more alert and relaxed.
 It improves posture and exercises your abdominal muscles too.
 Not only that, it is much more fun than going to the gym!

 Rehearsals take place on Wednesday evenings from 8pm to 9.50pm in St. Edward’s Primary School, Havering Drive, Romford RM1 4BT

 They can sometimes be challenging, and involve ‘note bashing’ when learning a new piece of music, but will always be enjoyable.
 The rehearsals are aimed at ensuring that members of all abilities gain from the evening and feel the buzz of improving their singing skills.

 There is much to learn about a piece of music and Jonathan sets high standards for every performance, so we do expect members to attend as many rehearsals as possible, particularly those leading up to a concert and the mandatory rehearsal on the afternoon of the concert.

-It is difficult to sum this up, but perhaps the best description would be diverse and varied.
-Over the past 5 years we have performed works by Bruckner, Duruffle, Elgar, Handel, Mozart, Orff, Rutter, Verdi and Vaughan Williams.
-To this list we should add the more relaxed music from the shows such as Les Miserables, South Pacific, West Side Story and Guys and Dolls and a wide range of Christmas music both traditional and modern.
-Click here to see details of some of our past concerts.
+This could only be described using words such as broad, diverse and varied!
+Over the past few years we have performed works by Brahms, Elgar, Handel, Mozart, Haydn, Mendelssohn, Rutter, Vivaldi, Verdi and Vaughan Williams.
+Added to this is more relaxed music from the shows such as Les Miserables, South Pacific, West Side Story and Guys & Dolls, plus popular music from the 60s, 70s and 80s and a wide range of Christmas music (both traditional and modern).

 Paying for music